 If you’re taking a supplement and feel it is ineffective or you’re not feeling well on it then you’d be wise to check the source.
 Unfortunately, where you buy your supplements matters, and a little bit of research can steer you toward the right brands with the quality of ingredients you’re after.

 Look for supplements with GMP (Good Manufacturing Practice) on the label and non-GMO ingredients.

 Vitex is typically well-tolerated and most studies show no side effects with appropriate doses.

-Uncommon side effects include headache, upset stomach, rashes, acne, weight gain, difficulty sleeping.
+Uncommon side effects include headache, upset stomach, rashes, acne, weight gain, and difficulty sleeping.

 If you’re pregnant or breastfeeding, please check with your doctor before starting any new supplements.
-If you currently have or have a history of hormone sensitive cancers such as breast or ovarian cancer then it is important to consult your doctor first.
+If you currently have or have a personal or family history of hormone-sensitive cancers such as breast or ovarian cancer then it is important to consult your doctor first.
 Women with a family history of Parkinson’s disease or a personal history of mental illness should discuss Vitex with their doctor.